Skip to main content

 1. Preheat the oven to 200°C.

-2. Place the feta in the centre of an ovenproof dish.
+2. Place the feta in the center of an ovenproof dish.
 Drizzle the oil over the feta and the rest of the dish - just a drizzle, it doesn’t have to be a complete layer.
-Peel the garlic, chop finely and spread over the dish.
+Peel the garlic, chop finely, and spread over the dish.

-4. Season the sauce with salt, pepper and chilli.
+4. Season the sauce with salt, pepper, and chili.

 5. Bake in the oven at 200°C for 15 minutes.